timjcook/advent-of-code-2021/README.md

 ## Day 8 - Deductive reasoning
 Wrote the most code yet for this one.
 Was hard to execute the deduction required for part two in a succinct way.
 Not super inpired objects used here, perhaps I'm getting a bit tired.
 I liked the different type of problem that we had to solve here although the actual solution was pretty manual and process-of-elimination.

+## Day 9 - Find the basin
+Pretty happy with the feel of this object.
+I liked having methods that could take a point and find the adjacent points, filtering out any invalid ones.
+The individual parts weren't particularly difficult, had some issue with the recursive logic but switching to storing the points of a basin in a set rather than an array was a bit of a sneaky way to avoid having double ups in the array.